micaelaneus/strength-as-ccoty/README.md

 * Find your astrological houses associated with Strength
 * Create a motto for 2024 (see The Lion’s Remedy Ritual)
 * Enlist some mineral and plant allies (ethical sources only)
-* Choose your personal Card of the Year
+* Choose your Card of the Year
 * Pick a practice for embracing embodiment
 * Exorcise one of Strength’s demons (ableism, gender essentialism, etc.)
 * Form an affinity group for collective action